-Parent volunteers are always appreciated and sometimes necessary to assist during field trips.
-If you are needed and willing to participate as a parent volunteer, your child's teacher will notify you ahead of time as to your responsibilities during the outing.
+Parent volunteers are always welcome to assist during field trips.
+If you choose to participate as a parent volunteer, your child's teacher will notify you ahead of time as to your responsibilities during the outing.
 Advance notice is necessary for any parent who volunteers and might be with a child other than his/her own without the supervision of a school employee (including inside restrooms or private automobiles).
 The Central Union School District requires that all volunteers attend orientation training once a year.
-Orientation training is mandatory for all volunteers.
 State law requires a safety clearance and/or fingerprinting.
-Upon completing training process sometimes takes several weeks.
+This process sometimes takes several weeks.
 Volunteers are not allowed to take other siblings/children on field trips.
 All students are required to ride in the bus with their classmates to the designated event.
 Insurance regulations prohibit children not enrolled in Central Union School District from riding a bus to or from a school-sponsored event.